go-gl/mathgl/README.md

 The old repository, before the split between the 32-bit and 64-bit subpackages, is kept at github.com/Jragonmiris/mathgl (the old repository path), but is no longer maintained.

-The examples are now working!
-Go look at the examples folder for working examples of how to use the code!
+Examples can be found in github.com/go-gl/examples.

 Contributing
 ============

 Feel free to submit pull requests for features and bug fixes.
 Do note that, aside from documentation bugs, meta (travis.yml etc) fixes, example code, and *extremely* trivial changes (basic accessors) pull requests will not be accepted without tests corresponding to the new code.
 If it's a bug fix, the test should test the bug.

 Also note that since code generation is used in the files `matrix.go` and `vector.go`, no changes should be made to those files directly.
 Either changes should be made to `genprog/main.go` if you're brave enough to add to that mess, or (preferably), in a different file altogether.
-No such file currently exists, but something like `matrixStatic.go` would suffice.
+Right now there are two files called `vectorStatic.go` and `matrixStatic.go` for this purpose.

 API Changes
 ===========